Coastal condo not cold: evaporator grime, not a gas leak

 - A grime-blocked coil and a gas leak both blow warm air.
 Stable gas pressure with no icing points to a dirty coil, not lost refrigerant.

-- Near the coast, salt air bonds a film a routine wash leaves behind.
+- Ordinary indoor humidity, dust, and cooking aerosol can bond a film a routine wash leaves behind.
 Deeper chemical cleaning may be needed every six to eight months.

 - Before approving a new coil or a gas recharge, ask whether the coil was checked and the gas measured.
 A cleaning often costs far less.